google/CTAP2-test-tool/README.md

 ### How to run

+:warning: This tool will irreversibly delete all credentials on your device.

 Running the tool without comments lists all avaiable devices.
 Select the device you want to test by passing `--token_path`.
 For Unix, if only one CTAP2 compatible device is plugged in, you can simply run: